sematext/docs/docs/guide/integrations-guide.md

 Navigate to [Integrations Overview](https://apps.sematext.com/ui/integrations).
 Three different integrations are available:

-- Log Shipping and Management app
+- Log Shipping and Management App
-- Infrastructure and Application Performance Monitoring app
+- Infrastructure and Application Performance Monitoring App
 - Notification Hooks through various third party integrations, email, and system defined custom webhooks

-Hover over any integration card and click to create respective app or a webhook.
-Initially, there will be no app status and count tag displayed in the left bottom corner of the card, but once related app(s) have been created tag will display the number of apps, and grey and green tag colour are used to show if apps are not or are receiving data respectively.
+Hover over any integration card and click to create respective App or a webhook.
+Initially, there will be no App status and count tag displayed in the left bottom corner of the card, but once related App(s) have been created tag will display the number of App, and grey and green tag colour are used to show if App are not or are receiving data respectively.

-Image below illustrates an integration card being hovered over and the app status with the count tag displayed with one example app created.
+Image below illustrates an integration card being hovered over and the App status with the count tag displayed with one example App created.

 ![Sematext Cloud - Create New App](https://sematext.com/docs/images/guide/integrations/add-new-logging-app.png "Sematext Cloud - Create New App")

 ### App Integration

-New integration creation userflow is the same for both monitoring as well as logging apps.
-While Apache monitoring app is being created you can also create complementary logs app as well.
+New integration creation userflow is the same for both monitoring as well as logging App.
+While Apache monitoring App is being created you can also create complementary logs App as well.
 It makes perfect sense, and it is the only way to have full observability into performance and issues of the Apache server for example, and that particular piece of a IT infrastructure puzzle.

-In other words, as monitoring app is being created you can create a logging app as well and vice versa.
+In other words, as monitoring App is being created you can create a logging App as well and vice versa.
 You can also invite other devops team members and provide them with the same tools and insights while using RBAC (role based access control) model to restrict or provide proper administrative user rights.

 ![Sematext Cloud - Create New Intergration App](https://sematext.com/docs/images/guide/integrations/create-new-app-integration.png " Sematext Cloud - Create New Integration App")

 ### Webhook Integration

-When an integration app is first created our IT system monitoring platform creates several app specific alerts.
+When an integration App is first created our IT system monitoring platform creates several App specific alerts.
 User account email is used as a default notification mechanism to send those alert notifications.
 If you want to use any of the popular third party messaging services that you use in your operations workflow, you can do so by creating related [webhook](/guide/integrations-guide/#webhooks) integration.

 You will first need to create that third party service and obtain required API keys and/or other tokens in order to establish communication between that service and Sematext Cloud.
 Image below shows a third party notification webhook integration being created, Slack in this example.